dbist/smartsense-chef/README.md

 	rspec ./spec/default_spec.rb:57 # smartsense-chef::smartsense_setup smartsense-hst file exists
 5. Do I need a gateway?
 6. Need SSL certificate
-7. replace smartsense checksum with attribute, do the same with version?
 8. make sure requirements are met by SmartSense package and not included in chef recipe.
 9. rspec --color complains about hst remote file if missing if it's pointing to file cache vs. hard path to /tmp/smartsense-hst
 10. an option to install from local repo or remote file